flexera-public/flexera-plugins/azure/rs_azure_containerservices/README.md

 - properties
 - state
 - provisioningState
-- primaryEndpoints
-- primaryLocation
-- statusOfPrimary
-- lastGeoFailoverTime
-- secondaryLocation
-- statusOfSecondary
-- creationTime
-- customDomain
-- secondaryEndpoints
-- encryption
-- accessTier
-- supportsHttpsTrafficOnly

 ## Implementation Notes
-- The Azure Storage Account Plugin makes no attempt to support non-Azure resources. (i.e. Allow the passing the RightScale or other resources as arguments to an SA resource.)
+- The Azure Container Services Plugin makes no attempt to support non-Azure resources. (i.e. Allow the passing the RightScale or other resources as arguments to an Container Services resource.)

-Full list of possible actions can be found on the [Azure Storage Account API Documentation](https://docs.microsoft.com/en-us/rest/api/network/loadbalancer/)
+Full list of possible actions can be found on the [Azure Container Services API Documentation](https://docs.microsoft.com/en-us/rest/api/compute/containerservices)
 ## Examples
-Please review [storage_test_cat.rb](./storage_test_cat.rb) for a basic example implementation.
+Please review [containerservices_test_cat.rb](./containerservices_test_cat.rb) for a basic example implementation.

 ## Known Issues / Limitations